 Our Mission – Provide innovative chemical, biological, radiological, nuclear and explosive (CBRNE) defense capabilities to enable the Joint Warfighters’ dominance on the battlefield and interagency defense of the homeland.

-Our Vision – Provide innovative CBRNE solutions for the Army, DOD, the Nation, and our allies.
+Our Vision – To be the Army’s premier research and engineering Center, generating CBRNE solutions for the Army, DoD, the Nation and our Allies.